Wondermom » Instant Pot » Beef » Instant Pot Roast With Potatoes and Carrots

 Step 1: Sear the roast in the pressure cooker

 Turn your instant pot onto sauté mode.
 Once it has heated up, add in your oil.
-Add the roast to your instant pot.
+Add the roast to your Instant Pot and brown.
 Sear the roast on all sides.
 Once completed, remove and set aside.

 Oil and beef roast in the pressure cooker.